CornwallHub/CornwallHub.github.io/workshops/intro-to-python.md

 Slides from previous years are shown for upcoming lectures

-When using a mac, use another pdf reader than preview, as an 7-year-old [bug](https://discussions.apple.com/thread/5192605) interpreting hashtags in preview breaks all the links :-/
+On a mac, please use another pdf reader than Preview, as a 7-year-old [bug](https://discussions.apple.com/thread/5192605) interpreting hashtags in Preview breaks all the links :-/

 0. [Introduction]({{ site.baseurl }}{% link workshops/intro-to-python/00-Introduction.pdf %})
 1. Built-in data types